-It could be a tough road ahead if more state senators and assemblymen do not get on board with legal cannabis in New Jersey.
+It could be a tough road ahead if more State Senators don’t get on board with legal cannabis in New Jersey.

 While many feel that it will be easier to pass legalization in the Assembly, many State Senators seem to be against legal cannabis.